tttor/tttor.github.io/index.md

 I _deeply_ believe that Bayesian reinforcement learning (RL) is one _key_ element of _fully_ autonomous robots. <br />
 Here, I refer to the _integrated_ model-free _and_ model-based RL, where the latter consists of model learning and planning. <br />
-Learning and planning (under uncertainty) are two fundamental challenges in artificial intelligence.
+Sequential decision making under uncertainty is one of fundamental challenges in artificial intelligence.

 I am a PhD student in the [Robot Design Lab](http://robotics.itee.uq.edu.au), [School of ITEE](http://www.itee.uq.edu.au/), [Univ. of Queensland](https://www.uq.edu.au/). <br />
 My _dear_ supervisor is [Hanna Kurniawati](http://robotics.itee.uq.edu.au/~hannakur/dokuwiki/doku.php?id=wiki:welcome).